laurelobrien/isma208/Lecture_Notes/Class4_LectureNotes.md

   i = 20
   ;
-but just because it works doesn’t mean it’s readable or elegant code, which should be a goal once you start writing longer programs, debugging becomes very difficult because it takes so long visually to find where the error might be
+but just because it works doesn’t mean it’s readable or elegant code, which should be a goal Once you start writing longer programs, debugging becomes very difficult because it takes so long visually to find where the error might be

 ##FOR STATEMENT
 for loops have 3 statements you need to make the for loop work: